-The combination of low-end stability and dynamic sensibilities leave us with a remarkably human performance for a hi-fi system at this price.
+The combination of low-end stability and dynamic sensibilities leaves us with a remarkably human performance for a hi-fi system at this price.

 Denon could have simply added Bluetooth to its system and struck the only item from our “against” column.
 But we’re pleased it didn't.

 If the D-M41DAB – which we'd again recommend pairing with the company’s designated speakers – doesn’t quite put its predecessor to shame, it certainly puts it in the shade.